Trusted WordPress tutorials, when you need them most.

 create an email account

 This might seem strange because you’re not using your server for emails.
-This step basically tricks your server into believing that you’re sending the email through the server.
+It basically tricks your server into believing you’re sending the email through the server.

-In your cPanel account, go to the MX Records and change the MX routing from automatic to remote.
-It might be a little tricky to find since each host now has a custom cPanel interface.
+From your cPanel account, let’s go to the MX Records and change the MX routing from automatic to remote.
+Do note that this might be a little tricky to find since each host now has a custom cPanel interface.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.